 Resource Groups Fee/Campus Culture & Performance Fee

-Fill out the opt-out form on AMS Clubhouse and follow the steps below.
+Fill out the opt-out form and follow the steps below.

 Health & Dental Plan

 Visit www.studentcare.ca and complete the necessary steps.
-Be sure to do this within the Change of Coverage period, between September 4th – 25th 2018.
+Be sure to do this within the Change of Coverage period by January 23, 2020 (for new Term 2 students only).
 Questions?
 The Health & Dental Plan office is located in NEST 3128.
 You can only opt-out of Heath and Dental with proof of alternate medical coverage only.

 Fill out the exemption form on the Student Service Centre (SSC) website.